ulinja/gobatmon/README.md

 # Gobatmon

-Gobatmon is a simple battery level monitoring daemon for Linux systems.
+Gobatmon is a very simple battery level monitoring daemon for Linux systems.

 It continuously keeps an eye on the current charge level of the battery in your laptop and triggers warning notifications in case of low charge.

-System requirements:
+If charging with AC power or above 20% charge, you will see no notifications.
+If running on battery power and below 20% / 10% charge, you will receive a low battery / very low battery notification every 10 minutes / 5 minutes respectively.
+That's it.

+**System requirements:**

 - a Linux system
 - a battery
-- `notify-send`
+- a running notification server (`swaync`, `dunst` etc.)
+- the `notify-send` program on your path (should come preinstalled with your notification server)

+If you are using a desktop environment like Gnome or KDE Plasma, you likely won't need this software.

 ## Installation